ibm-cloud-docs/vpc/cr-intro.md

 ![Edge proxy firewall use case](images/advertise-routes.png){: caption="Figure 1.
 Advertising routes" caption-side="bottom}

-For instructions on using this feature, refer to [Creating a routing table](/docs/vpc?topic=vpc-create-vpc-routing-table&interface=ui) and [Updating a routing table](/docs/vpc?topic=vpc-update-vpc-routing-table&interface=ui).
+For more information, see [Creating a routing table](/docs/vpc?topic=vpc-create-vpc-routing-table&interface=ui) and [Updating a routing table](/docs/vpc?topic=vpc-update-vpc-routing-table&interface=ui).

 ### Advertising route considerations
 {: #rt-ad-route-considerations}

-There are several considerations to be aware of when advertising routes:
+Be aware of the following considerations when advertising routes:

-* You can advertise routes outside the root address prefix assigned to the VPC, which allows you to advertise your external networks or networks residing outside the VPC to a Direct Link or Transit Gateway.
+* You can advertise routes outside the root address prefix that is assigned to the VPC, so you can advertise your external networks or networks residing outside the VPC to a Direct Link or Transit Gateway.

-* If multiple Transit Gateways or Direct Links are connected to your VPC, you can use route filtering on individual Transit Gateway or Direct Link connections to fine tune which routes are advertised to which connections.
+* If multiple Transit Gateways or Direct Links are connected to your VPC, you can use route filtering on individual Transit Gateway or Direct Link connections to fine-tune which routes are advertised to which connections.

-* If multiple routes are advertised to a destination prefix with different priorities, the route with the higher priority (lower priority value) will be used as primary and the route with lower priority (higher priority value) will be used as backup.
+* If multiple routes are advertised to a destination prefix with different priorities, the route with the higher priority (lesser priority value) is used as primary and the route with lesser priority (higher priority value) is used as backup.

-* If you advertise two different routes, such as `172.16.0.0/31` through `10.1.1.0` and `172.16.0.0/32` through `10.1.2.0`, the route with a `/32` prefix will always take precedence over the route with a `/31` prefix.
+* If you advertise two different routes, such as `172.16.0.0/31` through `10.1.1.0` and `172.16.0.0/32` through `10.1.2.0`, the route with a `/32` prefix always takes precedence over the route with a `/31` prefix.
 This is consistent with the "Longest Prefix Match" ruleset.
-A longer prefix to a host destination will always be preferred over a narrower prefix.
+A longer prefix to a host destination is always preferred over a narrower prefix.

 * Currently, there is no mechanism to flag duplicate routes from a Transit Gateway or Direct Link.
-The Transit Gateway will select the best path using the most specific prefix and shortest AS path, as preferred.
-Otherwise, the Transit Gateway will select the route it received first.
-This may not be the oldest route at the VPC side, and it may change if routes to the Transit Gateway are refreshed internally.
+The Transit Gateway selects the best path by using the most specific prefix and shortest AS path, as preferred.
+Otherwise, the Transit Gateway selects the route that it received first.
+This route might not be the oldest route at the VPC side, and it can change if routes to the Transit Gateway are refreshed internally.

 ## Use cases
 {: #use-cases}